pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 ## Conclusion

-In this article we created an email signup form for Docusaurus website and protected with hCaptcha.
+In this article we created an email signup form for Docusaurus website protected with hCaptcha.
 The form allows user to submit their email address and subscribe to a project mailing list.
-We implemented "double opt-in" process where upon signup an email is sent to the user which includes a link to click and confirm the subscription.
+We implemented "double opt-in" process, where upon signup an email is sent to the user which includes a link to click and confirm the subscription.
 We used Cloudflare Pages Functions to implement all server-side logic.
 Mailgun service was used to send email messages and maintain mailing list.

-In the future articles we will build an interactive Python app using [Pglet](https://pglet.io/docs/tutorials/python) for sending newsletter to Mailgun mailist lists.
+In the next article we will build an interactive Python app using [Pglet](https://pglet.io/docs/tutorials/python) for sending newsletter to Mailgun mailing lists.
+Make sure to subscribe to [Pglet mailing list](https://pglet.io/#signup) not to miss it!